googledatastudio/community-connectors/firestore/README.md

 -   Add support for additional field types.
 There is currently support for string, number, boolean, and timestamp.
 There is no support for nested collections.
--   Add support for authentication.
-Currently, documents must be public to allow access.
 -   Improve efficiency.
 We're generally fetching more data than we need.